charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 ## The 4 concepts of Webpack
 Now that we have Webpack installed, let’s start configuring it!
+You can check for the version of webpack that you're using by running npm list webpack on the terminal.
+At the time of writing, I'm using v2.6.1.

-Webpack has four main concepts.
+Webpack has four main concepts: Entry, Output, Loaders, and Plugins.
 We’ll tackle them one by one.

 #### Entry
 Start by creating a `webpack.config.js` and write the code below:
 {% highlight javascript %}
 var webpack = require('webpack');
 module.exports = {
-	entry: './path/to/entry/file.js'
+  entry: './path/to/entry/file.js',
 };
 {% endhighlight %}